Gramli/Scriper/README.md

 * description - script description
 * path - script file path
 * arguments - script arguments
-* inSystemTray - *not implemented yet - blocked because of AvaloniaUI*
+* inSystemTray - allow to add script to system tray context menu and run it
 * outputWindow - determines if output window will be opened -> script output will be written there
 * TimeSchedules - *not implemented yet*
 * FileOuput
   * path - path to script output file -> script output will be written there
+* Order - define order of script in collection and UI

 ### Use The Scripts
 #### Javascript